johbry17/DC-AirBnB-Data/README.md

 `airbnb.backup` is a backup of the database, that a user can load into a PostgreSQL database.
 Command line restore syntax: `pg_restore -U username -d dbname -1 /path/to/backup/file`.

+### - Note to self: If updating data...

-To update the data source, make any necessary alterations to the `schema.sql` and any paths at the top of `data_cleaning.ipynb`, both located in `/resources/data/cleaned_data/`.
+Run `data_cleaning.ipynb` to update the data source for both the Flask and GitHub Pages versions of this project.
+Make any alterations necessary to `schema.sql` and `data_cleaning.ipynb` (the `paths` or `neighbourhoods_dict` at the top), both located in `/resources/data/cleaned_data/`.
 Pay particular attention to the `map_listings` and `price_availability` views, as they are exported to csv's for GitHub Pages and Tableau.

-Run `data_cleaning.ipynb` to update.
+Don't forget to .gitignore any files over 100MB.

 The ETL process depicted in `data_cleaning.ipynb` served as the final project for [cs50's Introduction to Databases with SQL](https://cs50.harvard.edu/sql/2024/), which can be found in my [DC-AirBnB-SQL-Database](https://github.com/johbry17/DC-AirBnB-SQL-Database) repo.
 The Jupyter Notebook not only cleans the data, it automatically loads a PostgreSQL database and extracts relevant data into csv's for the GitHub Pages version of the site, neatly preparing the data for the full-stack Flask version and the static, front-end-only version.
 The Tableau exploratory data analysis uses the same csv's.

-Don't forget to .gitignore any files over 100MB.

 ## Gallery